 In 1991 HQS Wellington was dry-docked at Sheerness for three months during which, apart from extensive steelwork repairs and complete external painting, she received a major refurbishment which included the refitting of all toilet facilities, offices and accommodation areas.
 For the first time, Wellington was fully fitted with custom-made carpet, which added a feeling of comfort and warmth to the ship.
 This, coupled with imaginative displays of the Company’s marine paintings and artefacts, gold and silver plate, ship models and newly discovered very early 18th century charts, help make the ship a Livery Hall which is admired throughout the City of London.

-On the 1st of July 2005 ownership of the WELLINGTON was transferred from the Honourable Company to the Wellington Trust.
-The Trust now focuses on promoting our nation's maritime heritage through its Education Programme.
-More information about the Wellington Trust, may be found on their web site: www.thewellingtontrust.com.
+On the 1st of July 2005 ownership of the WELLINGTON was transferred from the Honourable Company to The Wellington Trust.
+The Trust's two main duties are to fundraise money towards the ship's maintenance and preservation and on promoting our nation's maritime heritage through its education programme.